AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

 - Create `IPAccountStorage`.
   - Inherits `IIPAccountStorage`
   - Inherits `ERC165` for `IERC165` function implementation.
 It overrides the only one function in it.
+  - Constructor params:
+    - Address of the three registries: ipAssetRegistry, licenseRegistry, moduleRegistry.
-  - Create immutable vars for storing the addresses of the registries.
+  - Create immutable vars for storing the address of the registries.
   - Create `onlyRegisteredModule` modifier for detecting only registered modules and allowed registries.
   - Implement all the functions from `IIPAccountStorage`.